bf-z/March-Madness-Predictor/README.md

 - Schedule CSVs contain a column called tournament_id.
 If this is equal to 22, the game is a March Madness tournament game
 - Home/Away appears to be an accurate indicator of favorite & underdog

-## Things to do (Dan)
+## Things to do
-- Fix the order of Dates
-- Remove games from teams that are not FBS teams
-- Add an indicator as to what type of game each game is
+- Add Validation to deterimine the optimal hyperparameters for each model
-    - This can be found using the schedules CSV
+- Build out a way to create one bracket at the start of a tournament
+- Finish some data cleaning